lebrunthibault/Protocol-0-backend/README.md

 In this package, we have the following sub packages :

 ### ahk
-I've setup a few ahk hotkeys.
-Mostly they are a way to forward them to the backend.
+I've setup a few [Auto Hotkey](https://www.autohotkey.com/) (AHK) hotkeys.
+Mostly they are a way to call the backend.
 Even though some will simply execute a python script (e.g. display the log window)

 Doing hotkey detection in python didn't work as well, that's why I kept this (windows) dependency.